rndmh3ro/ansible-test-framework/README.md

 # Testing Ansible Roles

 This framework provides the necessary files and configurations to easily setup your environment for testing ansible-roles.
-It uses test-kitchen, vagrant and serverspec to test your roles on multiple operating systems.
+It uses test-kitchen, docker (or vagrant) and serverspec to test your roles on multiple operating systems.
-It also supports automated travis-test out of the box.
+It also supports automated travis-tests out of the box.

 ## Prerequesites